count-negative/Configurable-Menu/README.md

 Website: https://github.com/lestcape/Configurable-Menu

-Thanks for all contribution to: Garibaldo: https://github.com/Garibaldo
+Thanks for all contribution to Garibaldo: https://github.com/Garibaldo

 --------------

-This is a frock of Main Cinnamon menu applet with more configurable options.
+"This is a fork of the Cinnamon stock menu, but with much more features and extremely configurable."

 ![Alt text](/configurableMenu@lestcape/Capture.png)

 Alert!!!!!: This implementations are unstable and have several bugs...
 Download this only for test purpose.

-Skills including:
+Features:
 --------------

-1. Can be active OnButtonPress action instead of OnButtonRelease.
+1. The Menu can be opened by pressing & releasing the mouse button, by just pressing the mouse button, or by hovering the mouse pointer on the menu icon.

-2. You can control the menu width and height using the mouse and settings.
+2. You can define the exact size of the menu (width and height) using the menu settings.

-3. Support the theme change with several differents layouts.

-4. You have a hover icon like in windows menu.
+3. Now you can also resize the menu by dragging a corner with the mouse!

+4. You can choose among many different menu layouts.

+5. You can choose among many different system buttons layouts.

+6. The menu can show a magnified picture of the icon which is being hovered, similarly to the windows start menu.

-5. Enable and disable favorites, hover icon, power buttons...
+7. You can Show/Hide favorites, hover icon, system buttons...

-6. Separate power buttons of favorites.

-7. Different modes of view menu items.
+8. You can separate the system buttons from the favorites.

+8. You have two different modes of viewing the application entries: List View and Grid View.

-8. Favorites with multiple lines.
+9. You can have Favorites with multiple lines (rows or columns).

-8. You can Drag and Drop items to the desktop, physics windows app icon list...
+10. You can drag & drop menu items onto the desktop.

-9. Auto-Scroll also horizontal.

-10. Controlling the maximum size and have the app description in the apps items buttons.
+11. Autoscrolling works also horizontally when using some menu layouts.

+12. You can define the size of the application icons, category icons, favorites icons, system buttons and control buttons.

+13. You can define the font size of the application description/name.

-11. And more for the future.
+14. And much more coming...

 This program is free software: